 These underlying issues, along with many others (such as lack of sleep, vegetable oil & trans-fat consumption, poor breathing, buried negative emotions etc.) will all cause a high cholesterol response that is necessary to fix the problems.
 Taking Statin drugs to lower your cholesterol levels artificially will not fix the problems caused by alcohol, stress and a poor diet.
 In fact, taking Statin drugs will ensure that your body cannot repair itself to the extent that it needs to and are likely to create more problems than before you walked into your doctor’s office in the first place!

 A good analogy to this is bones and skiing!
 Ok bear with me here.
 I like skiing but I recognise that it can be a dangerous sport and I may break an arm or a leg, hopefully nothing worse.
 However, should I take a drug that turns my bones to jelly so they no longer can be broken?
 Are my bones the problem?
 Obviously not, the problem that could potentially lead to the broken bones is the sport.
 We shouldn’t be trying to reduce the amount of bones in our body in the same way we shouldn’t be trying to reduce the amount of cholesterol when we need it.
 We should be addressing the root cause of the problems rather than chasing the symptoms.
-This is the major difference between a Holistic Lifestyle Coach and a medical doctor.
+This is the major difference between a Nutrition and Lifestyle Coach and a medical doctor.

 So what can I do about my high cholesterol?